English Springer Spaniel vs English Toy Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 English Springer Spaniel has a typical lifespan of 12-14 years, while English Toy Spaniel lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-English Springer Spaniel is predisposed to Eye Conditions, Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+English Springer Spaniel is predisposed to Eye Conditions, joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
 English Toy Spaniel faces its own health challenges including Heart Conditions, Respiratory Issues, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar total predisposition counts, but very different specific conditions and management plans.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health